mirnavazquez/MetabolismTools/README.md

 # MetabolismTools

-This package, for now, contains one function: Bubble_plot.
+This package, for now, contains two functions: Bubble_plot and ko_pheatmap_for_CP9_groups.

 The first function creates a bubble plot and allows you to color by your data's particular feature.
+The second function is currently under development, but it makes a heatmap of specific KO ids.

-Install the function like this:
+Install the package like this:

 ``install.packages("devtools")``